It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 Benefits for your baby of a healthy weight gain

-- Supply of oxygen and nutrients.
+- Better supply of oxygen and nutrients.

 - Lower risk of complications at birth.